Hart family murders

 The Hart family murders was a murder–suicide which took place on March 26, 2018, in Mendocino County, California, United States.
-Jennifer Hart and her wife, Sarah Hart, murdered their six adopted children: Ciera (aged 12), Abigail (14), Jeremiah (14), Devonte (15), Hannah (16), and Markis (19) when Jennifer intentionally drove the family's sport utility vehicle off a cliff.
-Jennifer was in the driver’s seat, and Sarah was in the front passenger seat.
+Jennifer Hart (38) and her wife, Sarah Hart (38), killed themselves and their six adopted children: Ciera (12), Abigail (14), Jeremiah (14), Devonte (15), Hannah (16), and Markis (19).
+Jennifer intentionally drove their sports utility vehicle off a cliff, killing everyone in the family.
+Jennifer was in the driver's seat, and Sarah was in the front passenger seat.

 Background

 Jennifer Jean Hart (June 4, 1979 – March 26, 2018) and Sarah Margaret Hart (April 8, 1979 – March 26, 2018, née Gengler) were both from South Dakota; Jennifer originated from Huron, Sarah from Big Stone City, although some sources claim Ortonville, Minnesota – adjacent to Big Stone City – as Sarah's hometown.
 Both women were the eldest children of their families.
 Jennifer had two siblings and Sarah had three siblings.
-According to her father, Jennifer was not initially raised as a Lutheran but was baptized as one.
+According to her father, Jennifer was not raised as a Lutheran but sought it out in college.
+Both adoptive parents were White Americans.

 Jennifer attended Huron High School.
-Sarah attended high school in Minnesota.
+Sarah attended Ortonville High School in Minnesota.
 The two women attended and began their relationship at Northern State University (NSU); Sarah had initially attended the University of Minnesota for one semester before transferring to NSU, while Jennifer started at Augustana University before transferring in 1999.
 Both women majored in elementary education, with Sarah focusing on special education.
 After Sarah graduated in 2002, Jennifer left the university without graduating.
 In 2005, Sarah asked a local court to have her last name altered to match her partner's.
-The couple went to Connecticut to be married in 2009; at the time same-sex marriage was not yet legal in every U.S. state.
+The couple went to Connecticut to be married in 2009; at the time same-sex marriage was not legal in every U.S. state.

-On Facebook, Jennifer stated that the women were initially closeted when they lived in South Dakota, and that when they came out they lost friends.
+On Facebook, Jennifer stated that the women were initially closeted when they lived in South Dakota, and that when they decided to come out they lost friends.
 They moved to Alexandria, Minnesota, in 2004, where both women worked at a Herberger's store.
 In the new location, they made a choice to be open about their relationship.
 Jennifer worked miscellaneous jobs until she became a stay-at-home mom in 2006, while Sarah became a manager at Herberger's.
 After a period of living in West Linn, Oregon, the Harts moved to an unincorporated area near Woodland, Washington; Sarah became a manager at a Kohl's in Hazel Dell.
 The couple were living near Woodland at the time of the murders.

 The Harts received funds from the state of Texas, covering their six adopted children, which accounted for almost 50% of the family's income.
 Members of Jennifer's and Sarah's families stated that the two women distanced themselves from them, although both families were accepting of their sexual orientation.
 Jennifer estranged herself from her father after 2001.
 State government reports stated that the couple cut off contact with their relatives because of criticism about their parenting.